choreonoid/choreonoid-doc/en/agxdynamics/agx-simulator-item.rst

 AGXSimulator Item
 =======================

-The following properties can be used in AGXSimulator Item.
+The following additional properties are available in the AGXSimulator item.

 .. .. tabularcolumns:: |p{3.5cm}|p{11.5cm}|